rakutenanalytics/ios-rakutenanalytics/README.md

 ```
 Simply replace `RAnalyticsRATTracker.endpointAddress()` by `RAnalyticsRATTracker.shared().endpointURL`.

+### Events

+#### RAnalyticsEvent.Name
+RAnalyticsEvent.Name is no longer accessible from Objective-C classes.

+#### RAnalyticsEvent.Parameter
+RAnalyticsEvent.Parameter is no longer accessible from Objective-C classes.

+#### RAnalyticsEvent.LogoutMethod
+RAnalyticsEvent.LogoutMethod is no longer accessible from Objective-C classes.

 ## Migrating from v2 to v3

 * 2.13.0 is the final version of the RSDKAnalytics podspec.
 It has been renamed to RAnalytics podspec from version 3.0.0.